SumoLogic/sumologic-documentation/docs/manage/users-and-roles/roles/create-manage-roles.md

 # Create and Manage Roles

-This page has instructions for creating and managing Sumo Logic roles.
+This section has instructions for creating and managing Sumo Logic roles.
 The roles you assign to a user control what Sumo Logic capabilities are available to the user and what log data the user can access.
 This functionality is referred to as role-based access control.

 ## Built-in Administrator and Analyst roles